 Zillow: 1Q Earnings Snapshot

-SEATTLE (AP) _ Zillow Group Inc. (ZG) on Thursday reported a loss of $67.5 million in its first quarter.
+SEATTLE (AP) _ Zillow Group Inc. (Z) on Thursday reported a loss of $67.5 million in its first quarter.

 The Seattle-based company said it had a loss of 33 cents per share.
 Losses, adjusted for stock option expense, were 2 cents per share.

-The results surpassed Wall Street expectations.
-The average estimate of six analysts surveyed by Zacks Investment Research was for a loss of 22 cents per share.

-The online real estate marketplace posted revenue of $454.1 million in the period, also beating Street forecasts.
-Seven analysts surveyed by Zacks expected $431.6 million.
+The real estate website operator posted revenue of $454.1 million in the period.

 For the current quarter ending in July, Zillow said it expects revenue in the range of $568 million to $594 million.

-Zillow shares have increased almost 7% since the beginning of the year.
+Zillow shares have increased 8.5% since the beginning of the year.
+In the final minutes of trading on Thursday, shares hit $34.27, a drop of 39% in the last 12 months.